Tom O'Malley (gridiron football)

-Thomas Louis O'Malley (July 23, 1925 – June 11, 2011) was a quarterback in the National Football League.
+Thomas Louis O'Malley (July 23, 1925 – June 11, 2011) was a quarterback in the National Football League (NFL).
 He was a member of the Green Bay Packers during the 1950 NFL season.
-He played for the Ottawa Rough Riders of the Canadian Football League from 1951 to 1953, leading them to the 39th Grey Cup, winning it 21−14.
+He played for the Ottawa Rough Riders of the Canadian Football League (CFL) from 1951 to 1953, leading them to the 39th Grey Cup, winning it 21−14.
 He played college football at Cincinnati.
 In his one NFL game he threw six interceptions.

 Early life

 Tom O'Malley was born on July 23, 1925, in Cincinnati, Ohio.
 He went to high school at Hughes (OH).
 After High School, he was in the navy for three years.

 College career

 O'Malley joined the Cincinnati Bearcats after serving in the navy.
 His first year of college was in 1946.
 He was their starting quarterback in all four of his college years.
 He was drafted in the 6th round (45) of the 1949 AAFC Draft by the Cleveland Browns but continued college.
 In 1949 with new head coach Sid Gillman, he led the nation in passing yards.
 He also threw 16 touchdowns.
 Sid Gillman retired his number (27), but it did not stay retired.